dev101.io

 How to use JSON Formatter

-2. Pick an indent style (2 spaces, 4 spaces, or tab) — the default is 2 spaces.
+2. Pick an indent style (2 spaces, 4 spaces, or tab) from the Indent dropdown — the default is 2 spaces, which matches most linters and Prettier defaults.

-4. Use Copy output to grab the result, or Share to generate a URL that restores your input.
+7. Click Copy output to put the result on your clipboard, or Share to generate a URL that restores your input and indent choice on another device.

 JSON Formatter

 A keyboard-driven JSON formatter, validator, and minifier that runs entirely in your browser.
-Paste in raw JSON, get a clean, indented, validated document back.
-Or do the reverse — minify pretty-printed JSON down to the smallest valid representation.
-Everything happens on your device; no payload ever leaves your browser.
+Paste raw JSON, get a clean, indented, validated document back.
+Or reverse it — minify pretty-printed JSON down to the smallest valid representation.
+The validator is live: the badge on the input panel flips to green the moment your input becomes a legal JSON document, and red the moment it stops, with a line/column reference to the offending character.
+No payload ever leaves your device.

 Most online JSON formatters do the work on a server.
-That makes them faster to build, but it also means every API response, every config file, and every error payload you paste into them gets logged somewhere you don't control.
-For anyone working with production data — JWTs, customer records, payment metadata — that's a non-starter.
+That makes them fast to build, but it also means every API response, config file, webhook body, and error payload you paste gets logged somewhere you do not control.
+For anyone working with production data — JWTs, access tokens, PII, payment metadata — that is a non-starter.
+A "pretty print" button is not worth leaking a production log line to a third party.

 What it does

-• Pretty-print with your choice of 2 spaces, 4 spaces, or tabs.
+• Pretty-print with 2 spaces, 4 spaces, or tab indent.
 Output is RFC 8259-compliant and round-trips through any standard parser.
+Switching indent with output already on screen re-formats immediately.

 • Validate as you type.
-The badge on the input panel turns green when the document parses, red when it doesn't, and the error includes a human-readable line/column reference where possible.
+The input badge goes green when the document parses, red when it does not; failure shows the native JSON.parse message plus a line and column derived from the error's byte position.

 • Strip BOM automatically.
-Files exported from Windows tooling or Excel often carry a leading UTF-8 byte order mark that breaks naive parsers; this tool detects and removes it before parsing.
+Windows tooling, older Excel, and misconfigured PowerShell redirections emit a leading UTF-8 byte order mark that breaks naive parsers; the tool removes it before parsing.

 Keyboard shortcuts

-• ⌘/Ctrl + K — Open the global command palette (jump to another tool)
+• ⌘/Ctrl + K — Open the global command palette and jump to another tool without leaving the keyboard.

-The shortcuts work even while focus is in the input textarea, because they include a modifier key.
+The shortcuts work even when focus is in the input textarea, because they include a modifier key — typing a literal newline into the input is still Enter alone.

 What's not supported (yet)

-• JSON5 / JSONC: comments and trailing commas are rejected.
-A dedicated relaxed-parser tool is on the roadmap.
+• JSON5 / JSONC — comments, trailing commas, and unquoted keys are rejected.
+Strict-mode behaviour on purpose; a relaxed-parser tool for tsconfig.json and friends is on the roadmap.

-• JSON Schema validation: this tool checks syntax, not shape.
-The forthcoming JSON Schema validator handles $ref, oneOf, and the rest.
+• JSON Schema validation — this tool checks syntax, not shape.
+A forthcoming validator will handle $ref, oneOf, allOf, and format assertions.

-• Diff: see the JSON Diff tool for structural comparison between two documents.
+• Structural diff — see the JSON Diff tool for key-by-key comparison of two documents.

-• Streaming: documents bigger than browser memory should be processed with a CLI like jq or a streaming parser like clarinet.
+• Streaming — documents bigger than browser memory belong in a CLI like jq or a streaming parser such as clarinet.

 Frequently asked questions